Das2472/Mowry-sweet-spot-identification/README.md

 - `Tmax modeling data.xlsx`
 - `S1 modeling data.xlsx`
 - `S2 modeling data.xlsx`
-- `The las final FI for modeling.xlsx`
+- `The last final FI for modeling.xlsx`

 These files contain the corresponding model inputs and calibration targets used in the modeling workflow.